rennanrr/app-working-hours/README.md

-# Oowlish - Pre qualification test
+# Basic application using React and Redux

 Developed by Rennan Ribas.